 Learn more about how we're protecting Syria's children.
 Share Omran's story and others to raise awareness and support for a generation that needs our help to recover.

-You can help us reach even more children in Jordan and Lebanon with the support and protection they need to survive this crisis and have hope for the future.
+You can help us reach even more children in Jordan, Lebanon and Iraq with the support and protection they need to survive this crisis and have hope for the future.
 Donate today ▸